ec-jrc/G2Q/README.md

 Access to a Qlik Sense licence and installation is needed
 * To download the latest version, you can visit https://demo.qlik.com/download/ use the left column to navigate to the last version of Qlik sense desktop.
 The main reason to use the desktop (stand-alone) version is for debug.
-* Also, in this download site, click in “View All/Search” and find the SDK.
-We need to download the latest SDK version because we need the “QvxLibray.dll” it provides.
-The file to download at the moment of writing this guide is “QvxSDK_2.1x64”.
+* Also, in this download site, click in "View All/Search" and find the SDK.
+We need to download the latest SDK version because we need the "QvxLibray.dll" it provides.
+The file to download at the moment of writing this guide is "QvxSDK_2.1x64".
 * To use Qlik sense desktop we need a registered Qlik user account.
 Go to https://www.qlik.com/es-es/try-or-buy/download-qlik-sense if you need to create one.
 * Like GAMS, the installation is quite simple by following the wizard.